Maths and Physics tuition.

 Normally I would ask students to come to my house in Wirksworth.
 Parents would be welcome to stay in our "room of calm" (no television) with Wi-Fi and free tea/coffee.
-As Skype tuition is now available this allows parents to walk the dog - or whatever!
+As Skype/Facetime tuition is now compulsory this allows parents to stay at home or go to the pub!

 Do you have full DBS clearance, accreditation and insurance?

 I'm unsure about whether you will be suitable